jaredhanson/passport-facebook/README.md

 #### Coverage

-All new feature development is expected to have test coverage.
-Patches that increse test coverage are happily accepted.
-Coverage reports can be viewed by
+The test suite covers 100% of the code base.
+All new feature development is expected to maintain that level.
+Coverage reports can be viewed by executing:
-executing:

 ```bash
 $ make test-cov